Flutter-Buddies/README/README.md

 * **#talk-chat** - For you to talk while listening to the talk.
 * The talk voice channels will appear when something is on the schedule, join by joining the voice.
 Talkers will share their screens through discord's streaming service.

-### Monthly Mass Meetups
-(**NEW**) The monthly mass meetups are for all the Flutter Buddies to come together once a month to discuss the server, flutter, projects, and more!

-* Monthly Mass Meetups are held on discord voice chat once a month on the last friday of the month.
-* **#mmm-reminder** - Get a reminder for the next upcoming MMM. **You will need to subscribe for the reminder EACH month**

-### Streaming Channels
-Streaming channels are for anyone to stream their coding or gaming or whatever.
-Chat is available.
-* **#become-streamer** - unlock your microphone for the streaming channels

-### Pair Programming
-Pair up and program with a pal.
-You'll find that coding with a cuz is fun and helpful.
-You can flutter with a friend anytime, just hop in a wait for someone or ask around.

-### Member Voice Channels
-Just some general voice channels for anyone to use whenever for whatever.

 * **#music-commands** - You can play any music in any voice chat you want.
 See the commands below, the bot will listen in this channel for your commands.
 You must join a voice chat before asking the bot to !join, then search youtube for the music you want and build a play list.